 Search engines, like Google, also list secure websites higher in their search results.

 Regardless of whether you are collecting any data from your website visitors, such as email addresses, or taking payments you need a SSL certificate.

 Do I have to pay for a SSL certificate free?

 In theory I’d like to say a blanket “no” to this question.

 But it might depend upon who your hosting company is.
 Some simply include it as part of their hosting package – you don’t have to do anything at all – fantastic news.
 Others do charge for it.

 In some circumstances you can install a small piece of software, a plug in, also for free.
 And then there are hosting companies that charge you or make it difficult to add the free tools – not so fantastic.
 We do find these are the hosting companies that catch you with cheaper very basic hosting but then sting you for any add-ons.

 What other security should I think about?

 Your website should also have protection against:

-And whilst you might not consider it a security matter just in case you do have any problems it essential to have regular back ups.
-This provides for business continuity and simply piece of mind that your online real estate is protected.
+And whilst you might not consider it a security matter it’s important that you regularly back up your website.
+Just in case you do have any problems.
+This provides for business continuity and simply peace of mind that your online real estate is protected.